NVSL/Swoop/doc/Flock.rst

-In addition, :class:`EagleFilePart` and its subclasses provide several methods built work with :class:`Flock` objects.
+In addition, :class:`EagleFilePart` and its subclasses provide several methods built work with :class:`From` objects.
 For example, :meth:`EagleFilePart.filter_type` returns :code:`self` if :code:`self` is a subclass of a give type.
 And the :code:`filter_*` methods allow for filtering based on attribute values.)